 At the end of the above code, you can choose your name instead of kanav

-Step 28: Now we have build a user and add it to the wheel group but still we need to allow the wheel group for that we will first open visudo file.
+Step 28: Now we have to build a user and added it to the wheel group but still we need to allow the wheel group for that we will first open visudo file.

 I have chosen a nano editor you can choose of your choice otherwise just go with the same.

 - Let’s download GRUB first by following the below code.
-(See below image for reference)
+(See the below image for reference)

 pacman -S grub

-Remember if your disk name is different during partition then choose the same one.
+Remember if your disk name is different during the partition then choose the same one.